Stewie154/pokedex/README.md

 	* Create a button component and render prev / next buttons
 	* Make sure the buttons only show if a prev / next url is available (eg no prev button on first page)

+* Step 5:
+	* Create a form component that gives the user option of which generation of pokemon to choose
+	* Show form on filter icon click
+	* Get form functional so the api url accommodates the user's form input and retrieves the correct pokemon

 ## Getting Started with Create React App and Redux